alire-project/alire/status/README.md

 These files reflect the build results of releases during the continuous integration check.

+NOTE: only latest versions of projects are tested.

 The name of the file reflects that of the docker image used to test `alr`.
 Those without an explicit operating system are Debian testing.

 At the top of each file are the details of the platform as detected by `alr`.